-There are a number of preprint servers for the health and life sciences where you can submit your own preprint, or read, download, and comment on preprints that have been shared.
+There are many preprint servers for the health and life sciences where you can submit your own preprint, and access and comment on published preprints.
 Uploaded content undergoes a basic screening for appropriateness, plagiarism, and health or security risks before being publicly posted.
 Most sites assign DOIs (a unique digital object identifier) to each preprint, and some sites allow updated versions to be uploaded.

 If you are planning to upload a preprint for a manuscript that will also be submitted for publication, see Which Journals and Funders Allow Preprints?